UgbabeOG/handyConnect/README.md

 # Firebase Studio

-This is a platform connecting users with handymen for various services.
-It's built using NextJS.

 The goal of this application is to provide a seamless experience for users to find and hire skilled handymen, and for handymen to connect with potential clients.